cheat-sheets/site-reliability-engineering-cheat-sheet/README.md

         - Calculating rates over longer windows can be expensive in terms of memory or I/O operations, due to the large number of data points.
 - 3: Incrementing Alert Duration.
-Most monitoring systems allow you to add a duration parameter to the alert criteria so the alert won’t fire unless the value remains above the threshold for some time.
+Most monitoring systems allow you to add a duration parameter to the alert criteria so the alert won't fire unless the value remains above the threshold for some time.
     - `expr: job:slo_errors_per_request:ratio_rate1m{job="myjob"} > 0.001; for: 1h'`.
     - Cons:
         - Poor recall and poor detection time: Because the duration does not scale with the severity of the incident,